facebookresearch/habitat-lab/habitat-hitl/INTERNALS.md

 * `GuiApplication`
     * manages the OS window (via GLFW for now), including OS-input-handling (keyboard and mouse) and updating the display (invoking the renderer).
 * `ReplayGuiAppRenderer`
     * `ReplayGuiAppRenderer` is a renderer.
-It receives the `post_sim_update_dict` from `SandboxDriver` and updates the OS window by rendering the scene from the requested camera pose.
+It receives the `post_sim_update_dict` from `HitlDriver` and updates the OS window by rendering the scene from the requested camera pose.
     * `ReplayGuiAppRenderer` is application-agnostic.
 Whereas the behavior of `HitlDriver` is customized by the externally-provided AppState, no external customization of `ReplayGuiAppRenderer` is required.
 All HITL apps use our provided combination of 3D model rendering, 3D debug lines, 2D debug images, and 2D on-screen help text.

 ## Directory structure